jessdriscoll/congenial-telegram/README.md

 Congenial Telegram is also a (monthly) zine!
 Download a printable PDF in the Archives folder.
 And, of course, I have a blog: http://jessdriscoll.com/blog/

 # How can I support Congenial Telegram?
 I have zines for sale on Etsy: https://www.etsy.com/ca/shop/jessdriscoll or Itch.io: http://jessdriscoll.itch.io.
-You can also donate once or monthly: https://ko-fi.com/jessdriscoll
+You can also donate once or regularly: https://ko-fi.com/jessdriscoll